chenfeiyi/PBACalib/README.md

 - simulation environment: based on gazebo, we published on this [repo](https://github.com/chenfeiyi/LivoxCamSimu)

+- the collected real and simulation data is placed on the [google drive](https://drive.google.com/drive/folders/15Ev3qeRZoKknBvDcjrhP_d7PFisJME6W?usp=sharing)

 If you use this project for your research, please cite: